Hannah Jenkins Barnard: Trial and disownment

 Barnard returned to England in May 1800 and requested to journey onward to Germany with Coggeshall, but this request was denied, with opposition from David Sands and an Irish elder, Joseph Williams.
 (Note: Williams had attended the meeting in Ireland where Barnard was endorsed, and he did not object to her certification.
 It is believed that the case against Barnard was largely initiated by David Sands.)
 Instead, Barnard was extradited and investigated for heresy in Britain.
 No unanimous decision could be made about her guilt or innocence.
 The London Quarterly Meeting entirely censured her teachings and she was subject to fourteen months of trials in England.
-In her correspondence with Martha Routh, Barnard emphasized the treatment she faced in the British Isles and Ireland.
+In her correspondence with Martha Routh, Barnard emphasized the treatment she faced in the British Isles.
 She wrote that she felt her ministry was being degraded and censured unjustly.
 Throughout her correspondence with Routh, Barnard discusses their time as friends, and her ideas of God as a being of love, and a being of order.
 (Note: During her time on trial, Barnard exchanged many letters with the members of her inner circle, including Samuel Weatherill, a cloth manufacturer from Philadelphia, and Martha Routh, a fellow Quaker Minister from Hudson, New York.)
 Samuel Weatherill, who had been disowned from his Philadelphia Meeting group in 1779 for his support for the Revolutionary cause and Quaker progressivism, was another correspondent during the trial proceedings.
 With Weatherill, she noted how the London Yearly Meetings considered her to be overly rational, and then removed from her Hudson Meeting group as a result of this judgment.
 She compared her exile to bringing the darkness to light, insinuating that her removal from the Friends is more telling about their own religious and political motivations than the validity of her convictions.